 What is heating oil?

-Heating oil, is a fuel for burning and designed for use in central heating systems, furnaces and boilers fitted in homes and large buildings like schools.
+Heating oil is a fuel designed for use in central heating systems, furnaces and boilers fitted in homes and large buildings like schools.
 There are several confusing things about heating oil which I will try to clear up throughout this post so that you have a much better understanding.
 One area of mystery is around the name, heating oil comes under many guises, some of which are listed below:

 For further helpful information and technical details regarding heating oil, Wikipedia has some really helpful information on their heating oil page.